matsengrp/gctree/README.md

 ## Scripts

 * TasParse.py - this reads the Tas data excel file, extracts the sequences from lymph node 2 germinal center 1, aligns with muscle, and prints to phyllip format.
-* recurse.py - recursion for computing probability of the number of clone leaves and mutant clades for a binary tree with branching prob p and mutation prob q, then using that in an outer recurison level to compute the likelihood of p and q given the entire collapsed tree.
-Input is breadth-first pairs of comma-separated counts and descendant numbers.

-        1
-       / \
-      1   ^
-     /
-    4
+* recurse.py - simulate, and compute likelihoods, for collapsed trees generated from a binary branching process with mutation and infinite types.